coshinen/blog/pages/quotes.md

 > must be true.

 > Sherlock Holmes, BBC SHERLOCK, Series 2 Episode 1, A Scandal in Belgravia:
+> * I've always assumed that love is a dangerous disadvantage.
+Thank you for the
+> final proof.
 > * Sentiment is a chemical defect found in the losing side.

 > Sherlock Holmes, BBC SHERLOCK, Series 1 Episode 3, The Great Game: